-We've all experienced an irresponsibly late night followed by an unacceptably early morning.
-Our eyes refuse to open; "just another five minutes!" they scream.
+We’ve all experienced an irresponsibly late night followed by an unacceptably early morning.
 You squint and stumble all the way to the bathroom, cracking open one eye and then the other.
 The whites of your eyes have been rendered red, the lightning-like capillary vessels have exploded, and it hurts to see.
 Beneath that you notice something odd.
 Is that a shadow?
 A trick of light?
 Did you get punched last night at the bar—in both eyes?
 Or are your eyes still blurry from last night’s shenanigans?

-Maybe it's natural.
 Heredity and your age can have a lot to do with your susceptibility to dark circles under your eyes.
 Some people have thinner and lighter (or almost translucent skin) around their eyes, which obviously makes circles more apparent.
 Also, as we get older, our skin starts to stretch and get thinner.
 This happens because of gravity, a slow down in collagen production, and a loss of elasticity…and the slow loss of energy through the natural processes of entropy.
-There isn’t much you can do to stave off aging or change your genetics—or we'd always be beautiful and live forever.
+There isn’t much you can do to stave off aging or change your genetics—or we’d always be beautiful and live forever.

 Dark Circle Treatments